SagarDep/elloshare/README.md

 elloshare
 =========

 Want to download and install ElloShare?
-Get an APK [here](http://www.weatherlight.com/elloshare).
+Get it  [on the Play Store](https://play.google.com/store/apps/details?id=com.weatherlight.elloshare).

 ElloShare is a photo sharing app for Android.
 It integrates with Gallery to make it easy to post images from your phone into Ello.